groue/GRDBQuery/README.md

 This library helps building SwiftUI applications that access "services", such as a local database, through the SwiftUI environment.

 Its main purpose is to help users of the [GRDB] SQLite toolkit.
-Yet GRDBQuery has no dependency on GRDB: you can use it in other contexts, in a Core Data or Realm application, and generally in any kind of app, as long as you'd like to put the SwiftUI environment to good use.
+Yet GRDBQuery can be used it in other contexts, in a Core Data or Realm application, and generally in any kind of app, as long as you'd like to put the SwiftUI environment to good use.

 ## What's in the Box?